Cavidan-oss/XAI-Soccer/README.md

    ```bash
    pip install -r requirements.txt
    ```
-4. Download the Wyscout dataset from Figshare (link in project proposal) and place it in the `wyscout_figshare_data/` folder.
+4. Download the Wyscout dataset from Figshare (https://figshare.com/collections/Soccer_match_event_dataset/4415000/5)  and place it in the `wyscout_figshare_data/` folder.
 5. Run the notebooks in order:
    - `1-data_preprocessing.ipynb`
    - `2-building-features.ipynb`